A Life Unscripted

 Joe joined the Army and did his basic training at Ft.
 Polk, Louisiana.
 I wrote almost daily and with each new day I anticipated the postman’s arrival hoping for a letter from Joe.
 It was wonderful to see ‘I love you,’ written in his handwriting.
 Our letters, steamy and clearly passionate, revealed the love and respect we had for each other.

-After a year and half romance, Joe proposed on April Fools’ Day, 1967.
+After a year and a half of romance, Joe proposed on April Fools’ Day, 1967.
 I knew I wanted to spend the rest of my life with him and we planned to have a large family.
 We shared with each other a special closeness, which love inspires.

 I was naïve and sexually inexperienced.
 In many ways, we both were.
 I knew very little about my own body and much less about his or his needs and my mother knew that about me.
-She drove me to the Dr. Nelson Schiller’s office without saying a word as to what the doctor was going to talk with me about.
+She drove me to Dr. Nelson Schiller’s office without saying a word as to what the doctor was going to talk with me about.

 After the examination, I walked into the doctor’s office expecting instructions on the use of birth control pills.
 How I wished my mother had spoken more to me about the usage of the pills, but she considered the pills modern medicine and did not know enough about them to advise me; hence, the doctor’s visit.